 3. Fingerprint Review and Verification

-4. RCMP Processing
+4. RCMP Verification

 Being aware of this range allows applicants to plan for jobs, immigration, or other deadlines.